 The following depiction of the net effect of all the time scales acting on behavior together uses complex waves and Fourier analysis as its metaphor.
 Fourier's theorem states that any wave form can be expressed as a sum of sinusoidal components.
-In the same way as a complex sound can be seen as a combination of various frequencies, the complex behavior of an organism can be seen as the result of contingencies operating at a variety of time scales. the behavior stream can be seen as having contributions from various component scales d.
-Comparative Analysis of Time Scales \ Issues
+In the same way as a complex sound can be seen as a combination of various frequencies, the complex behavior of an organism can be seen as the result of contingencies operating at a variety of time scales.

-An advantage of this metaphor is that it makes it clear that we cannot necessarily attribute a particular increment on the y-axis to a particular component frequency.
-Rather it is the net change of all the factors together which determine behavior.
+An advantage of this metaphor is that it makes it clear that we cannot necessarily attribute a particular change to a particular component process.
+Rather, it is the net change of all the factors together which determine behavior.
 Some factors could be increasing and some could be decreasing at any point in the behavior stream.